|30 JUNE 2022 YEAR END PLANNING|

 Lodgment of a “Not Required to Lodge” report may be available for the above entities where the total payments an entity receives for the above services as part of their business are less than 10% of the entity’s current or projected GST turnover (all above, except building & construction services) or you haven’t paid contractors for the relevant industry service.

-Currently, new employees are provided with a Choice of Fund form to identify where they want their employer superannuation contributions directed.
-If the employee does not identify a fund, the employer directs their superannuation into a default fund.
+Prior to 1 November 2021, new employees were provided with a Choice of Fund form to indenfiy where they wanted their employer superannuation contributions directed.
+If the employee did not identify a fund, the employer directed their superannuation into a default fund.

 PRIVATE COMPANY LOAN ISSUES